devx/logz-io-observability-workshop-code/README.md

-# Code repository for the Logz.io Observability workshop.
+# Workshop Instructional Materials

+Welcome to the Logz.io workshop code repository.
+This repository contains code utilized for Logz.io workshops.